Swapping

 Gas budget estimation example

-BTC to USDC (Ethereum) Example
+BTC to ETH (Ethereum) Example

 2. The user requests a bitcoin deposit address as described here (only when the source chain is EVM-compatible, this can be initiated via a smart contract call).